preciofishbone/OmniaDocs/quality-management/author/read-understood/index.rst

 The Send test message tab
 **************************
 To make sure tha added e-mailaddresses are still valid, use this tab to send a test message.
-If any address is no longer added, you will see a message here.
+If any address is no longer valid, you will see a message here.

 .. image:: read-test-message.png